microsoft/cpp_client_telemetry/README.md

 | Windows with Visual Studio 2017                       |                 |
 | Windows with cmake + llvm-clang compiler              |                 |

-## Running the tests
+## Running the Tests

 There are two sets of tests available:
-* 'tests/functests' - functional tests that verify customer-facing APIs and Features
-* 'tests/unittests' - internal unit tests that verify operation of each individual component
+* 'tests/unittests' - unit tests that verify operation of each individual component.
+* 'tests/functests' - functional tests that verify customer-facing APIs and features, they also cover the flow of data to Collector++.

 These tests use Google Test / Google Mock framework and get built alongside with SDK.
 Launch 'functests' and 'unittests' binary executables to capture the test results.

-### Unit Tests

-'unittests' cover various internal component tests, such as LogManager, ILogger, HTTP uploader, IStorage, etc.

-### Integration Tests

-'functests' include integration tests that verify the flow of data to Collector++.

 # Getting Support